 Married Couples Who File Separately and Medical Expenses

-Whichever method your choses for taking , you'll have to follow suit, even if you file separately.
-If one of you opts to itemize your deductions, the other will not qualify for a standard and ill also have to itemize.
+Whichever method your spouse choses for taking deductions, you’ll have to follow suit, even if you file separately.
+If one of you opts to itemize your deductions, the other will not qualify for a standard deduction and ill also have to itemize.

 If you don’t live in a community property state, and chose to file separate returns, you are only entitled to claim medical expenses that you actually paid.
 If you own a joint checking account with your spouse, and used it to pay for expenses, unless you can prove your claim to the account, expenses will be considered equally paid among you and your spouse for tax purposes.